 - Any fresh fruit and vegetables are an essential part of snack time!

 - Sugar-free applesauce

-- If bringing in dried fruit, please ensure it is processed at a nut-free facility.
+- Dried fruit (if bringing in dried fruit, please ensure it is processed at a nut-free facility)

 - Raisins – Sun Maid (IMAGE)